hashicorp/consul/website/source/docs/guides/datacenters.html.md

 must be connected using a VPN or other tunneling mechanism.
 Consul does not handle VPN or NAT traversal for you.

+Note that for RPC forwarding to work the bind address must be accessible from remote nodes.
+Configuring `serf_wan`, `advertise_wan_addr` and `translate_wan_addrs` can lead to a
+situation where `consul members -wan` lists remote nodes but RPC operations fail with one of the following errors:

+- `No path to datacenter`
+- `rpc error getting client: failed to get conn: dial tcp <LOCAL_ADDR>:0-><REMOTE_ADDR>:<REMOTE_RPC_PORT>: i/o timeout`

+The most likely cause of these errors is that `bind_addr` is set to a private address preventing the RPC server from accepting connections across the WAN.
+Setting `bind_addr` to a public address (or one that can be routed across the WAN) will resolve this issue.
+Be aware that exposing the RPC server on a public port should only be done **after** firewall rules have been established.

 The [`translate_wan_addrs`](/docs/agent/options.html#translate_wan_addrs) configuration
 provides a basic address rewriting capability.